Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Predictive Boundary Calculus and Deformation Theory

 \begin{proof} By the boundary-obstruction correspondence, any deformation of $\mathcal P$ is detected by a morphism into the boundary quotient $\mathcal B(\mathcal P)$.
 The finite boundary decomposition gives

 where each component $\mathcal B_i(\mathcal P)$ corresponds to a single boundary stratum and hence to a single discrete axiom failure type.
 Thus any deformation direction is determined by its components in the finitely many summands $\mathcal B_i(\mathcal P)$.
-Since both the index set $\{1,\dots,m\}$ and the failure types are discrete, the set of possible deformation directions is finite and carries no continuous parameter. \end{proof}
+Since both the index set $\{1,\dots,m\}$ and the failure types are finite, admissible deformation behaviour is organized by finitely many boundary strata. \end{proof}

 Since every deformation must occur inside the boundary quotient, the canonical decomposition of $\mathcal B(\mathcal P)$ leads to exactly three possible kinds of deformation.